bluegraybox/Crafty-Erlang/narrative.markdown

-# Crafty Erlang: Your new favorite scripting language?
+# Crafty Erlang: An elegant language for small projects

-## An elegant language for small projects
+_This is based on the talk I gave at [ErlangDC](http://erlangdc.com/)_.

 The common perception of Erlang is that it's a good language for big projects where you need massive scalability, distribution, fault-tolerance and so on.
 The language itself is weird and ugly, and it's got a lot of annoying restrictions, but that's what you have to put up with to get the good stuff.